 If you are looking to improve your smile, Dr. Amy Marckese offers cosmetic tooth bonding for many cosmetic dental issues.
-Cosmetic tooth bonding is a quick and easy treatment for patients who have minor cosmetic and functional issues.
+Tooth bonding is a quick and easy cosmetic dental treatment for patients who have minor cosmetic and functional issues.
 The experts at DentalSpa can complete the cosmetic teeth bonding procedures in a single office visit.

 Dental boding uses a tooth-colored, biocompatible composite resin to hide flaws in the teeth.
 The resin is applied by the dentist directly to the tooth and sculpted into the proper shape and form, then cured using a special light.
 Dental bonding may also be used in combination with other cosmetic dentistry procedures and as part of a smile design.

 Composite dental bonding is commonly used to treat:

 - Gaps between front teeth, or any teeth

 - Short, stubby teeth to make teeth appear longer

 Dr. Marckese uses composite dental bonding as a conservative treatment for patients.
 The process is very similar to a resin dental filling.
 Composite bonding does not remove any of the tooth’s natural structure as happens in porcelain veneers or dental crowns.